What is a brushless drill?

 They are not cheap.
 Many of us can’t afford them.
 The question to be asked is – are they worth the price?

 They sure are.
 These drills use the most modern technology that’s still being developed.
 They are almost twice more expensive than regular brushed drills.

 But, they are easier to use than the regular ones.
 Then they are quieter and much more powerful.
-If money isn’t the problem, don’t think.
+If money isn’t a problem, don’t think.
 But, if you don’t need a drill for some big projects, choose brushed.
-In this case it will be enough.
+In this case, it will be enough.

-A century ago Black + Decker invented first portable electric drill that one man could use.
-First portable drill was composed in 1916.
+A century ago Black + Decker invented the first portable electric drill that one man could use.
+The first portable drill was composed in 1916.
 Electric drills were used before, but they were huge and stationary and mostly used in factories.

 The discovery of an electric portable drill was a real breakthrough.
-Over the years, all manufacturers, besides Black + Decker, such as Bosch, Milwaukee and others worked on improvement of these drills.
-They were getting more powerful but smaller, handier an easier to use.
+Over the years, all manufacturers, besides Black + Decker, such as Bosch, Milwaukee and others worked on the improvement of these drills.
+They were getting more powerful but smaller, handier and easier to use.

 Manufacturers worked also on batteries improvement.
-They were made long lasting, durable rechargeable.
+They were made long-lasting, durable rechargeable.
 Everything was changing rapidly.
-Bosch introduced first cordless drill in 1978.
+Bosch introduced the first cordless drill in 1978.

-Eventually, in 2004, Makita developed brushless motor for the defense and aerospace industry.
-In 2009, this company introduced brushless cordless impact driver.
+Eventually, in 2004, Makita developed a brushless motor for the defense and aerospace industry.
+In 2009, this company introduced a brushless cordless impact driver.